 Ideal source includes ideal voltage source and ideal current source.
-An ideal source is a theoretical concept of an electric current or voltage supply (such as a battery) that has no losses and is a perfect voltage or current supply.
-Ideal sources are used for analytical purposes only since they cannot occur in nature.
+An ideal source is a theoretical concept of an electrical current or voltage supply (such as a battery) that has no losses and is a perfect voltage or current supply.
+Ideal sources are used for analytical purposes because they cannot occur in nature.

-Resistor is a device having resistance to the passage of an electric current.
+Resistor is a device that has resistance to the passage of an electric current.